Software-Hardware-Integration-Lab/Documentation/docs/SHIELD/Reference/Settings/Environmental-Variables-Reference.md

 - Description:
 This value needs to be provided if SHIELD is not hosted on an Azure Web App (App Service).
 This value is used to tell the Core Infrastructure, Lifecycle Management, and Marketplace engines where to operate from.
 This is the base subscription of the SHIELD orchestration platform and will be used to deploy and manage solutions like Sentinel and Marketplace offerings that are hosted in azure such as Azure Virtual Desktop.

 ---

-## `SOP_Tenant_ID`

-- Mandatory: `true`, unless using a `Managed Identity`
-- Expected string format: `GUID`, no braces
-- Description:
-This is the ID of the tenant that the application registration is registered in.
-- Example:
-`123e4567-e89b-12d3-a456-426614174000`

----